Small Intestinal Bacterial Overgrowth: What to Know

 This factor is often related to a stressed nervous system due to past experiences.
 Various modalities, including osteopathy, cranial psychotherapy, somatic experience, and energy healing, can help address this barrier to health.

-Let us Recap
+Let us recap

 - Symptoms include bloating, burping, abdominal pain, diarrhea, constipation, excessive gas, and signs of malabsorption like weight loss and fatigue.